-- Training Stipends: Flat-rate payments will be sent to you when specific tasks are completed
+- Training Stipends: Flat-rate payments will be sent to you after each specific training task is completed.

-- Trial Period Rate: All hours logged in the first 30 days with a new client should be logged at $12/hr (which includes any calls you have with our Training Manager)
+- Training Period Rate: All hours logged in the first 30 days with a new client (your trial period) should be logged at the designated training rate (which includes any calls you have with our Training Manager)

-- Standard Rate: After you successfully complete your 30-day trial period, you will graduate to the standard rate ($15/hr).
-This rate will apply to any future clients as well, you will never go back to the trial rate.
+- Standard Rate: After you successfully complete your 30-day trial period, you will graduate to the designated standard rate.
+This rate will apply to any future clients as well, you will never go back to the training rate.

 You are hired by InboxDone as an independent contractor, so you will file your own taxes according to your state and federal requirements (without InboxDone's involvement).

 As we are a Canadian-based company, we do not issue tax forms (i.e. 1099s).
 Instead, you will simply declare earnings as an independent contractor/sole proprietor by totaling up the monthly invoices you sent InboxDone.